Nouabalé-Ndoki National Park

+Administration

 The Nouabalé-Ndoki National Park is managed under a Public-Private Partnership (PPP) agreement, signed in 2013 between the RoC Government and the WCS.
 The agreement creates the Fondation Nouabalé-Ndoki (FNN), of which WCS has been delegated as the Park Management Unit until 2038.

 History

 The concept of creating reserved parks emerged in the 1980s with the realization that wild roaming elephants which moved freely in the entire region of the three parks needed to be protected from poachers and the logging industry.
 Plans to establish the Nouabale-Ndoki National Park were initiated in 1991 by the Wildlife Conservation Society (WCS) and the Government of Congo with support from USAID as a transboundary collaborative project.
 It also involved a progression of interaction with local, regional and national authorities.

-It was finally established in September 1993 covering an area of 3921.69 km2 between the North-eastern Sangha Department and the north-western Likouala Department of Congo.
+The park was finally established in September 1993 covering an area of 3921.69 km2 between the north-eastern Sangha Department and the north-western Likouala Department of Congo.
 In 1999, the timber company CIB (Congolaise Industrielle du Bois) and the local community joined hands with WCS and the Government of Congo to create an entity that would minimise the negative impacts of logging on the national park.

 In 2001, the park area was extended with part of a neighbouring logging concession known as the Gouloago triangle getting annexed to this park.
 The German logging firm surrendered its rights over 100 km2 of the Goualougo Triangle under its lease hold to be merged with the national park, and also resolved to ban hunting.
 While logging operations (particularly of two species of the African mahogany for high-grade timber) have taken place in many forest regions in the northern Congo to a limited scale, this park has been free of any such operations.
-This has resulted in the fact that it has been beneficial to effective preservation and growth of population of the wild life and natural habitat of the forests in the park.
+This has resulted in the fact that it has been beneficial to effective preservation and growth of population of the wildlife and natural habitat of the forests in the park.